leeight/npm/doc/cli/developers.md

 ## Keeping files *out* of your package

-Use a `.npmignore` file to keep stuff out of your package.
-If there's no .npmignore file, but there *is* a .gitignore file, then npm will ignore the stuff matched by the .gitignore file.
-If you *want* to include something that is excluded by your .gitignore file, you can create an empty .npmignore file to override it.
+Use a `.edpignore` file to keep stuff out of your package.
+If there's no .edpignore file, but there *is* a .gitignore file, then npm will ignore the stuff matched by the .gitignore file.
+If you *want* to include something that is excluded by your .gitignore file, you can create an empty .edpignore file to override it.

 ## Link Packages